seanhess/rethinkdb-model/README.md

     git clone git@github.com:KualiCo/retools.git
     git add retools/

-Then add it to cabal
+Then add the source to cabal

     cabal sandbox add-source lib/retools

+And add `retools` to your .cabal file

+    build-depends:       base >=4.7 && <4.8,
+                         retools,
+                         ...

-Then you can build your project normally
+Then you can import into your project and build normally

+    import Database.RethinkDB.ReTools